solechang/ITP-404/week8-AJAX1/readme.md

 ###Overview
 * AJAX Overview
 	* What is AJAX?
-	* Examples of real world AJAX applications
-	* Why is AJAX useful?
-	* The term "AJAX"
 		* __A__synchronouse __J__avaScript __a__nd __X__ML
 		* Asynchronous requests vs synchronous requests
 		* Response formats
-			* HTML
-			* XML
+		* Examples of real world AJAX applications
+		* Why is AJAX useful?
+* AJAX in plain JS
-			* JSON
+	* XMLHttpRequest constructor
 	* Same origin policy
-* AJAX in plain JS
-	* XMLHttpRequest, ActiveXObject
-	* try catch blocks
 	* AJAX loaders
 * AJAX with jQuery
 	* static methods on constructors
 	* event listeners on AJAXed content using event delegation

-###What is AJAX?
+##What is AJAX?
 * AJAX is not a programming language
 * AJAX is a __technique using JavaScript__ that allows for updating parts of a web page without reloading the whole page.
 AJAX is a way to interact and exchange data with the server through JavaScript

-####Traditional vs. AJAX driven web pages
-* Gmail (basic HTML site vs AJAX version)
+* AJAX stands for Asynchronous JavaScript and XML
+* Asynchronous means that you can make requests to the server without making the user wait around for a response.
+Essentially, the browser is not locked and it can continue doing other things (like processing other JS).
+* XML used to be the defacto format for data being transferred.
+Responses can be whatever format you like.
+A lot of times, dynamic templates are returned (server-side generated HTML) or JSON data.

 ####Examples of AJAX
+* Google Search autosuggestions
 * posting on a Facebook wall
 * panning Google maps
-* Switching views in Gmail (versus Gmail without JS)
+* Gmail (versus Gmail without JS)

-###Why is AJAX useful?
+####Why is AJAX useful?
 * More responsive interface.
 User feels that changes are instantaneous
 * Reduced waiting time
 * Less traffic

-###The term "AJAX"
-* AJAX stands for Asynchronous JavaScript and XML
-* Asynchronous means that you can make requests to the server without making the user wait around for a response
-* XML is sometimes used as the format for data being transferred from server to client .
-A lot of times dynamic templates are returned (server-side generated HTML) or JSON data.

-###Raw AJAX
+##AJAX with Vanilla JavaScript
+* create an XHR object using XMLHttpRequest constructor
 * __onreadystatechange__	stores a function (or the name of a function) to be called automatically each time the __readyState__ property changes
 * __readyState__	holds the status of the XMLHttpRequest.
 Changes from 0 to 4:
 	* 0: request not initialized